On the existential theory of the completions of a global field

-In this final section we return to $\Lval$ instead of $\Lring$.
-We will obtain results conditional on the following weak consequence of resolution of singularities from \cite[p.~2016]{ADF23}, mentioned already in the introduction: \begin{enumerate} \item[(R4)] Every field $L$ which is existentially closed in $L(\!(t)\!)$ is existentially closed in every extension $F/L$ for which there exists a valuation $v$ on $F$ trivial on $L$ with residue field $Fv = L$. \end{enumerate} Fix a field $C$ of characteristic $p>0$ and $t\in C$.
+Fix a field $C$ of characteristic $p>0$ and $t\in C$.
 We consider the following property of a valued field $(F,v)$ with $C \subseteq F$: \begin{enumerate}[label={\rm UR($t$)}] \item For every $s \in F$, the element $t-s^p \in F$ either has non-positive value under $v$, or it is a uniformiser. \end{enumerate} Here, a {\em uniformiser} for $v$ is an element of $F$ of minimal positive value.
 Note that property \URt\ is axiomatised by the universal $\Lval(C)$-sentence

 We let $T_4\supseteq T_1$ be the theory of henselian nontrivially valued fields $(F,v)$ extending the trivially valued field $C$ satisfying \URt.

 \begin{proposition} Assume \Rfour.
 Suppose there exists a perfect subfield $C_0\subseteq C$ with $C/C_0(t)$ separable algebraic.
 If $(F,v)$ and $(F',v')$ are henselian nontrivially valued fields extending the trivially valued field $C$ satisfying \URt\ such that $Fv$ and $F'v'$ have the same universal/existential $\mathfrak{L}_{\rm ring}(C)$-theory, then $(F,v)$ and $(F',v')$ have the same universal/existential $\mathfrak{L}_{\rm val}(C)$-theory, i.e.~{\rm(\ref{eqn:star})} holds for $T=T_4$. \end{proposition}